 The Fund aimed to promote environmental and social characteristics holistically.
 In doing so, it did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
-However, using its proprietary research framework, it aimed to promote the below characteristics within the fund:
+However, using its proprietary research framework, it aimed to promote the below characteristics within the fund, although a broader suite of characteristics might also have been promoted on an investmentby-investment basis: